SAFEHR-data/PIXL/pixl_imaging/alembic/README.md

 ## Creating a new migration after editing the database model

-For convenience, the [autogenerate-migration.sh](autogenerate-migration.sh) has been made.
+For convenience, the [autogenerate-migration.sh](autogenerate-migration.sh) script has been created.

-Which you can run giving a name for the migration like this:
+It can be run giving a name for the migration like this:

 ```shell
 cd alembic